theappbusiness/accessibility-guidelines/README.md

 * [Error suggestions](): When someone makes a mistake give them suggestions on how to correct it, unless it compromises security.

-* [Error prevention](): If users are making a legal commitment, financial transaction, or updating personal data, give them a way to review and check the information they have entered.
+* [Error prevention (legal, financial, data)](): If users are making a legal commitment, a financial transaction, or updating personal data, give them a way to review and check the information they've entered before submitting it.

 ---